justinsjlee/Kiko-plus/about.md

 permalink: "/about/"
 ---

-4th year student at the University of Toronto double majoring in statistics and economics on track to graduate in 06' 2018.
+4th year student at the University of Toronto double majoring in statistics and economics.

 My specialties: